d-iii-s/java-ubench-agent/README.md

-Microbenchmarking agent for Java
+Microbenchmarking Agent for Java
 ================================

-Java agent to capture and report on low-level events in JVM, such as just-in-time compilation or garbage-collection.
+A JVMTI agent to be used with microbenchmarks.
+Basic features:

+- Reports major JVM events such as GC and JIT runs.
+- Can collect performance counters through JNI.
+- Can collect accurate time through JNI.